Oseltamivir

 Key points about oseltamivir

-• Oseltamivir is used to treat infections caused by viruses.
+• Oseltamivir is used to treat or prevent infection caused by the influenza (flu) virus.

 • Find out how to take it safely and possible side effects.